-This core paper contains 6 questions.
-The best four answers will count towards the total mark for the paper.
+This section includes three questions.
+The best two answers will count towards the total mark for the paper.

 Paper A8 Probability and A9 Statistics

 These are core papers, each paper contains 3 questions.
 The best two answers will count towards the total mark for the paper.